From the ancient and picturesque Italian region of Venice

 Favalora Settlers in United States in the 20th Century

-- Anna Favalora, aged 34, who emigrated to America from Terrasini, in 1903
+- Anna Favalora, aged 34, who immigrated to America from Terrasini, in 1903

-- Giovanni Favalora, aged 24, who emigrated to the United States from Lanio, Messina, in 1908
+- Giovanni Favalora, aged 24, who immigrated to the United States from Lanio, Messina, in 1908

 - Enrico Favalora, aged 42, who landed in America from Palermo, Sicily, in 1909